What is an Alternating Pressure Mattress?

-For those with limited mobility, have an open wound, or are at high risk of skin breakdown, an alternating pressure mattress promotes wound healing.
+Alternating pressure mattresses are utilized in hospitals and at home to prevent and treat bedsores.
+For those with limited mobility, have an open wound, or are at high risk of skin breakdown, an alternating pressure mattress promotes healthy skin and wound healing.
 The Mattress is constructed of a series of air bladders the width of the mattress whose internal pressures "alternate" in timed cycles.
 The internal air pressures are controlled by an alternating pressure pump and set according to patient weight and comfort.

 For simplicity, a Blue Chip Medical alternating pressure mattress has 18 air bladders.
 There are two sets of air bladders in a series, While one series of bladders are inflated and firm, the other series of bladders are deflated and soft.
 In 10-minute cycles the soft bladders become firm and the firm bladders become soft.

 Relieving Pressure Promotes Healthy Skin and Healing